deciduously/music/post.md

 [ F G A A# C D E F ]
 ```

 This implementation isn't smart enough to switch to flats halfway through to represent the black keys used - could be a fun mini-challenge!
+Maybe you could extend this to hop to different scales around the circle periodically.

 ##### Diatonic Modes